bobf/strong_versions/README.md

 $ bundle exec strong_versions
 ```

 The executable will output all non-passing gems and will return an exit code of `1` on failure, `0` on success (i.e. all gems passing).
+This makes _StrongVersions_ suitable for use in a continuous integration pipeline.

 ### Exclusions